rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - configured subscriptions are created, modified or deleted, by any configuration client with write permission on the subscription configuration.

 - configured subscriptions have the ability to send notification messages to more than one receiver.
-All receivers for a given subscription MUST use the same encoding and type of transport (**TODO What about DSCP settings?**).  *Note that receivers are unaware of the existence of any other receivers.*
+All receivers for a given subscription MUST use the same encoding.

 - The lifetime of a configured subscription is tied to the configuration.
 I.e., if a valid and complete configuration exists for a subscription, then the publisher MUST attempt to connect to the receiver and honor the requirements of the subscription.
 In particular: